NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/MSU-HPC_user_guide.rst

    $ sbatch <options> <script>

-Typically some of the options you would specify are:
+Typical options    are:

    - The account to charge the run to (**this is mandatory**)
    - The number of nodes/tasks needed for the job
    - The time limit for the job
    - The location of stdout/stderr
-   - A name for the job
+   - A job name

-Slurm provides command line options in both long form and short form and either form can be used.
+Slurm provides command line options in both long form and short form, and either form can be used.
 For example, to specify a time limit of 30 min, all of these following forms are valid: